

 (Part-time students entitlements are calculated on a pro-rata basis.)

-• Award holders are entitled to receive up to 10 working days’ of paid sick leave per year.
-Sick leave may be accrued over the tenure of the award, but will be forfeited when the award is terminated Sick leave under 10 working days does not extend the period of support of the RTP Stipend.
+• Award holders are entitled to receive up to 10 University business days’ of paid sick leave per year.
+Sick leave may be accrued over the tenure of the award, but will be forfeited when the award is terminated Sick leave under 10 University business days/year does not extend the period of support of the RTP Stipend.

-• Award holders are entitled to receive additional paid sick leave of up to a total of 60 working days’ during the duration of the RTP Stipend for periods of illness where the student has insufficient sick leave entitlements available under paragraph 1, provided that a medical certificate has been provided by the student to the University.
-Sick leave longer than 10 working days and up to 60 working days with a certificate does extend the period of support of the RTP Stipend.
+• Award holders are entitled to receive additional paid sick leave of up to a total of 60 University business days’ during the duration of the RTP Stipend for periods of illness where the student has insufficient sick leave entitlements available under paragraph 2, provided that a medical certificate has been provided by the student to the University.
+Sick leave longer than 10 University business days/year and up to an additional 60 University business days with a certificate does extend the period of support of the RTP Stipend.

 • Sick leave entitlements (including additional sick leave) for award holders may also be used to cover leave for students with family caring responsibilities, subject to the usual practice of the University that includes providing supporting evidence for carer’s leave.

-• Award holders who have completed 12 months of their RTP Stipend are entitled to a maximum of 60 working days’ paid maternity leave during the duration of the RTP Stipend, which is in addition to the normal tenure of the award.
+• Award holders who have completed 12 months of their RTP Stipend are entitled to a maximum of 60 University business days’ paid parental leave during the duration of the RTP Stipend, which is in addition to the normal tenure of the award.
 This will be subject to the usual practice of the University; paid leave may also be approved if the student has adopted a child.
-Maternity leave extends the period of support of the RTP Stipend.
+Parental leave extends the period of support of the RTP Stipend.

-• Award holders who are partners of women giving birth while receiving a RTP Stipend, and who have completed 12 months of their RTP Stipend, may be entitled to a period of paid parenting leave at the time of the birth or adoption, subject to the usual practice of the University that includes providing supporting evidence.
-Parenting leave extends the period of support of the RTP Stipend.
+• Award holders who are partners of the person giving birth, or partner of the primary carer for adoption, while receiving a RTP Stipend, and who have completed 12 months of their RTP Stipend, may be entitled to a period of paid partner leave at the time of the birth or adoption, subject to the usual practice of the University that includes providing supporting evidence.
+Partner leave extends the period of support of the RTP Stipend.

 8.1 RTP Stipend holders

-The assessment of hours for award holders who undertake part-time teaching will be defined in accordance with the awards and rates of pay for part-time teaching at Flinders University as follows:
+The assessment of hours for award holders who undertake part-time teaching will be defined in accordance with the awards and rates of pay for part-time teaching at Flinders University.

 8.2 RTP Fee Offset holders

-In order to complete a HDR within the RTP period of support (refer 1.2) it is reasonable to expect full-time HDR students to treat their studies as full-time work.
+In order to complete a HDR within the RTP period of support (refer clause 1.2) it is reasonable to expect full-time HDR students to commit 30-40 hours per week to their studies (refer clause 8.1).
 Anything less than 30 hours per week on a regular basis over the life of the degree will impact on a timely completion.
 Paid employment can be undertaken around that commitment any time of the year.
 The expectation for part-time study is 50% of the full-time load.

 9.1 RTP Stipend holders